Don’t feel like a weirdo for travelling alone. As these solo travel statistics reveal, taking a solo trip is no longer the preserve of the minority.

 Before we start, a few words about the provenance of these solo travel statistics and trends.

-Typing “solo travel statistics” into Google (other search engines are available) yields over 40 million results.
-The difficulty with assessing these articles is that often the sources aren’t referenced and where they are, many of the surveys cited are too old to be relevant.
+Typing “solo travel statistics” into Google (other search engines are available) yields over 28 million results.
+The difficulty with assessing these articles is that often the sources aren’t referenced and where they are, many of the surveys cited are too old or too small to be relevant or representative.

-In pulling together these statistics, I have used the best and most recent studies available.
-Where these studies didn’t provide the answer I was looking for, I’ve included a few additional studies, which are referenced where appropriate.
+In pulling together these statistics, I have used the biggest and most recent studies available.
+Where these studies didn’t provide the answer I was looking for, I’ve included a few smaller studies, which are referenced where appropriate.